martynas199/EliteBooker-frontend/GOOGLE_SETUP_QUICKSTART.md

 **Review Request Template:**

 ```
-Thank you for choosing Noble Elegance!
+Thank you for choosing Elite Booker!
 We'd love to hear about your experience.
 Please take a moment to leave us a review: [REVIEW LINK]
 ```